mhmdahmedfathi/Tasks_NTI/Task2/README.md

 #### if you want to delete all clients , you can type `node index.js DeleteCustomers`

 ```
-   All Custmores Deleted Hope you know what are you doing :(
+   All Customers have been Deleted Hope you know what are you doing :(
 ```

 </div>

-Happy bank transactions and happy coding :)
+Happy bank transactions and happy dealing with the CLI :)